Fr4cas/blueprint-update-checker/README.md

 ## Status

-**Actively in development** — Upgraded to a full stack architecture with NAS integration for centralized blueprint management.
+**Actively in development** — Upgraded to a full stack architecture, with plans to deploy the entire app to run directly on a QNAP NAS using Docker for centralized blueprint management.

+---

+## QNAP NAS Deployment (In Progress)

+Currently working toward deploying the app on a **QNAP TS-253D** NAS usnig Docker.

+**Deployment Plan**
+- Considering a multi container setup for better separation of frontend and backend
+- Will adjust code to upload directly to the NAS file system instead of relying on  host mapped folder
+- Goal is to run the full app entirely through the NAS